 Typically, patients present with pain, tenderness, or an indurated cord along a palpable superficial vein.
 The overlying skin is usually warm and erythematous.

-In patients with extensive superficial phlebitis, anticoagulation (eg, with low molecular weight heparin, fondaparinux) is often beneficial.
-The optimal regimen and duration are unknown, but most experts recommend using either low molecular weight heparin (eg, enoxaparin 40 mg once/day or fondaparinux 2.5 mg once/day) and treating for about one month.
+In patients with extensive superficial venous thrombosis, anticoagulation (eg, with low molecular weight heparin, fondaparinux) is often beneficial.
+The optimal regimen and duration are unknown, but most experts recommend treating for about 1 month using either low molecular weight heparin (eg, enoxaparin 40 mg subcutaneously once a day) or fondaparinux (2.5 mg subcutaneously once a day).

 Drugs Mentioned In This Article